-- Special Constable indicates a wish to be on the 'Continuing Special Constable Training Scheme' within initial training. - At the end of training all Special Constables get an input on the reality of being a Special and on the training and development processes required once they are warranted. - The Divisional Coordinator meets the Continuing Special Constables at the 6 month point: - to 'check in' and discuss how the first 6 months have gone; - to find out if their volunteering ambitions are being met; - to have an in depth conversation about future ambitions; - to 'check-in' and see if there are any skills that Police Scotland can harness through specialisms (i.e. if the Special Constable has particular training in a Police Scotland business area that would benefit from additional support); - to support the Continuing Special in beginning to work towards a specialism if this is practicable; and - to manage the expectations of the Special Constable if they are unrealistic. - We would envisage Divisional Coordinators having these review meetings yearly after the 6 month meeting.
+- At the end of training all Special Constables get an input on the reality of being a Special and on the training and development processes required once they are warranted. - The Divisional Coordinator meets the Continuing Special Constables at the 6 month point: - o to 'check in' and discuss how the first 6 months have gone; - o to find out if their volunteering ambitions are being met; - o to have an in depth conversation about future ambitions; - o to 'check-in' and see if there are any skills that Police Scotland can harness through specialisms (i.e. if the Special Constable has particular training in a Police Scotland business area that would benefit from additional support); - to support the Continuing Special in beginning to work towards a specialism if this is practicable; - o to manage the expectations of the Special Constable if they are unrealistic. - We would envisage Divisional Coordinators having these review meetings yearly after the 6 month meeting.